janwilmake/parallel-mcp/multitask-demo/ADR.md

 The key insight is that instead of trying to maintain one long-lived connection (which can fail silently), we now have many short-lived sessions with guaranteed restarts.
 This approach is much more resilient to network issues, Durable Object limitations, and API timeouts.

 https://letmeprompt.com/rules-httpsuithu-7dvc3z0

+# Realized no state was needed!

+After realizing [this](https://docs.parallel.ai/api-reference/task-api-beta/fetch-task-group-runs) is an INSTANT response endpoint, it became clear that keeping my own state of individual runs wasn't needed, and since I am only interested in the state snapshot at any given moment, I also didn't need to use other streaming endpoint, nor did I need to provide one (also since my HTML page can remain simple as it won't be needed later).
+Because of this I was able to remove the entire DurableObject from my architecture, halving the amount of lines of code down to less than 1000 lines of code.